THU-WingTecher/DeepConstr/README.md

 > - `mgen.test_pool`(Optional): specific API for fuzzing.
 If not specified, fuzzing will be conducted across all prepared APIs.
 >
 > **Outputs**:
-> The buggy test cases will be saved in the directory specified by `fuzz.root`, while generated test cases will be saved in the directory specified by `fuzz.save_test`.
+> The buggy test cases will be saved in the directory specified by `fuzz.root`, while every generated test case will be saved in the directory specified by `fuzz.save_test`.

 #### Quick start for PyTorch